 A side hustle can be kind of like a reset button.
 You get to make money, shut your brain off, and give yourself space to not worry about art (or whatever it is) and then you can go back into your creative endeavor totally free.

-I just see light all the time.
+I see light all the time.
 It’s something I just notice now.
-I guess most all photographers do that, depending on what you shoot.
-It just becomes natural.
+I guess most photographers do that, depending on what you shoot.
+It becomes natural.
 I even keep an ongoing Lightroom catalog of light that I randomly see.

-Now, I’m really learning to embrace midday light more.
-Especially while using a giant diffuser.
-For a while, I was only shooting either really early in the morning or just before sunset.
+Now, I’m learning to embrace midday light more, especially while using a giant diffuser.
+For a while, I was only shooting either early in the morning or just before sunset.
 With the big diffuser, I can take this giant light and make it soft.
 Learning to mold sunlight has been so fun!
 You can only control it so much, but I like the challenge.

 It’s interesting, even between equally amazing photographers, how differently each person sees light.
 Some look at a space and see the light, and others look at the same space and see how they can change the light.

 I don’t like digital right now; I’m having a moment.
 Film is what’s up.
 I was thinking about film while we were talking about using light.
-I think that because I’ve been shooting more and more film, it’s also changing how I see light.
-Even more than before.
+I think that because I’ve been shooting more and more film, it’s also changing how I see light — even more than before.
 I have to be much more intentional.
-I know that with my digital camera I can push a tiny bit of light a long way.
-Film isn’t the same; I really have to know the limitations.
+I know that with my digital camera, I can push a tiny bit of light a long way.
+Film isn’t the same; I have to know the limitations.
 The way light translates onto film vs. a sensor is just totally different.